Most of them are outdated, but provide historical design context.

 Documentation is available here.

-This feature did not make into oVirt and very likely never will, a scheduling similar to OpenStack Nova was implemented in oVirt 3.3 There is no further plan for implementing it.
+IMPORTANT: This feature did not make into oVirt and very likely never will, a scheduling similar to OpenStack Nova was implemented in oVirt 3.3 There is no further plan for implementing it.

 Drools Planner scheduler

 To improve the quality of VM scheduling, built on the pluggable scheduling architecture, this project will integrate drools and planner into the ovirt engine

 - to be a smarter default scheduler for ovirt

 - Name: Laszlo Hornyak (Lhornyak)

 - Last updated date: 14 NOV 2012